diazridzky/Data-Analyst-Job/README.md

 # Data Cleaning
 After importing the data, I needed to clean it up by doing the following:
-* Replaced the -1 (Which seems like a bug when the data was inputted or probably human error) with NaN
+* Replaced -1 (Which seems like a bug when the data was inputted or probably human error) with NaN
 * Dropped Competitors and Easy Apply
 * Removed rows with null values